snail007/gmc/http/template/sprig/docs/defaults.md

 that value.
 If it _is_ empty, `coalesce` will evaluate `.parent.name` for emptiness.
 Finally, if both `.name` and `.parent.name` are empty, it will return `Matt`.

-## toJson, mustToJson
+## toJSON, mustToJSON

-The `toJson` function encodes an item into a JSON string.
+The `toJSON` function encodes an item into a JSON string.
 If the item cannot be converted to JSON the function will return an empty string.
-`mustToJson` will return an error in case the item cannot be encoded in JSON.
+`mustToJSON` will return an error in case the item cannot be encoded in JSON.

 ```
-toJson .Item
+toJSON .Item
 ```

 The above returns JSON string representation of `.Item`.

-## toPrettyJson, mustToPrettyJson
+## toPrettyJSON, mustToPrettyJSON

-The `toPrettyJson` function encodes an item into a pretty (indented) JSON string.
+The `toPrettyJSON` function encodes an item into a pretty (indented) JSON string.

 ```
-toPrettyJson .Item
+toPrettyJSON .Item
 ```

 The above returns indented JSON string representation of `.Item`.

-## toRawJson, mustToRawJson
+## toRawJSON, mustToRawJSON

-The `toRawJson` function encodes an item into JSON string with HTML characters unescaped.
+The `toRawJSON` function encodes an item into JSON string with HTML characters unescaped.

 ```
-toRawJson .Item
+toRawJSON .Item
 ```

 The above returns unescaped JSON string representation of `.Item`.